MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-This page summarizes the steps required for performing a model inversion with the core VB routines of the toolbox.
-In brief:
+This page summarizes the steps required for performing a model inversion with the core VBA routines of the toolbox.
+Recall that the main model inversion routine is `VBA_NLStateSpaceModel.m`, whose inputs/outputs are defined below.
+It implements a variational Bayesian approach to the inversion of a very generic class of generative models, namely: "nonlinear state-space models".
+This class of models is described [here]({{ site.baseurl }}/wiki/Structure-of-VBA's-generative-model).

+In brief, to perform a model-based analysis of data:

 - one **needs** to define evolution and observation functions, as well as creating the `dim` matlab structure.
 - one **can** provide further information about the model and/or its inversion (e.g. priors).